ucsc/site-status/index.md

 <!-- <p>Site updated: {{ site.time | date: "%l:%M %P, %A, %b %d, %Y" }}</p> -->

+For website or web services outages, [check the ITS incidents page](http://slughub.ucsc.edu/its).

 {% assign active_incidents = site.incidents | where: "active", true %}
 {% for p in active_incidents %}